Cocoa Frosting Yule Log

 - Spread batter into prepared pans.
 Bake at 350° for 18-20 minutes or until cake springs back when lightly touched.
 Cool cakes in pans for 5 minutes.
 Turn each onto a kitchen towel dusted with additional cocoa.
 Gently peel off parchment paper.
 Roll up each cake in a towel, starting with the short side.
 Cool completely on a wire rack.

 - For filling, in a large bowl, beat cream until it begins to thicken.
 Gradually add confectioners' sugar and vanilla; beat until stiff peaks form.
-Unroll cakes and spread evenly with cream mixture to within 1/2 in of edges.
+Unroll cakes and spread evenly with cream mixture to within 1/2 in. of edges.
 Roll up each cake again.

-- Place one cake roll seam side down on the serving plate.
+- Place one cake roll seam side down on a serving plate.
 Use the second cake roll for the branches.
 To make branches, measure 3 in. from top right corner of the second cake roll; cut at an angle from that point to the bottom right corner.
 Measure 3 in. from the top left corner; cut at an angle from that point to the bottom left corner.
 Save end pieces for another use.
 Measure 3 in. from the top right and 3 in. from bottom right; cut between the marks.
 Place cut cake sections along sides of cake for branches.

 - For frosting, in a large bowl beat the cocoa, butter and 2 tablespoons water until smooth.
 Stir in corn syrup and 3 cups confectioners' sugar.
 Add additional water if necessary to achieve spreading consistency; set aside 1/3 cup of frosting.
 Frost top and sides of cake with cocoa frosting.

 - To the reserved frosting, stir in the remaining sugar.
 Place a #5 round pastry tip in a pastry or plastic bag; fill with frosting.
 Pipe lines over frosting to create a bark-like effect.
 For holly, flatten gumdrops between waxed paper.
 Cut into holly leaf shapes.
 Place clusters of holly leaves and red-hot candies together on frosted log.
-Yield: 12-14 servings.

 I used this recipe and it was pretty good.
 Just like "egoyette" said the corn syrup made the frosting very heavy and prevented it from setting wich cause the frosting to slide down the sides of the cake!
 My daughter siad that it was terrible and so did my son.
 I was dissapointed and my husband said it was ok not the best recipe!
 DON'T USE THIS RECIPE!